Skip to main content

 Admiral Harold Stark

-Both Admirals either due to experience and knowledge understood immediately the importance of the Taranto attack.
+Both Admirals either due to experience or knowledge understood immediately the importance of the Taranto attack.
 But only one was able to implement change and the other faded into obscurity.
 The Japanese continue with attacks throughout South East Asia taking over most of the British, French, Dutch, and other European colonies.
-They continued with their progress till Midway in June 1942 where the US put them on defence.
+They continued with their progress till Midway in June 1942 when the US put them on defence.

 Comments